a-shchebelskyy/Clover-Website/README.md

 ## **Support **
 We're Here to Help!

 Encountered a bug?
 Have a suggestion?
 Need a new feature?
 We're all ears.
 Our team is dedicated to providing top-notch support to ensure your experience with InsurancePro is seamless.
-Don't hesitate to open an issue or reach out to us at talent@prolinkinfotech.com.
+Don't hesitate to open an issue or reach out to us at support@myclover.ca

 ## **License**

 License Information

-InsurancePro is released under the MIT License.
+The Clover CRM is released under the MIT License.
 This means you're free to use, modify, and distribute the software.
 Refer to the full license text for more details.

 ## **Keeping in Touch**

 Customization and Beyond

 We understand that every insurance agency is unique.
 If you require custom features, enhancements, or even a fully tailored version of InsurancePro, our team is here to make it happen.
-Reach out to us at talent@prolinkinfotech.com to discuss your requirements.
+Reach out to us at support@myclover.ca to discuss your requirements.

 ## **Demo**